jundalisay/spblist/content/en/research/sarkar/katha/appendix-3.md

 What does he do then?
 He wants to take a human form and assign a role for himself.

 At that moment, he chooses a medium whose all samskaras have been exhausted and therefore free from the qualification of unit entity.
 Obviously this medium can be any unit who has reached that supreme state since all are same at that pinnacled state of consciousness.

 And it is in this background, that a particular body may be said to possess a particular name at a given time of its existence in the evolutionary flow of cosmological order.

 The mind of an entity requires a physical frame that is capable of maintaining parallelism with its psychic wave.
 And so Taraka Brahma chooses a body inhabited by a liberated soul.

-The mention of Shri Ram Chandra Upadhyaya in this regard is simply to denote that it was the medium accepted by Taraka Brahma.
+The mention of Shri Ram Chandra Upadhyaya* in this regard is simply to denote that it was the medium accepted by Taraka Brahma.

+> *Superphysics Note: This is wrong.
+Shri Ram Chandra Upadhyaya is merely PR Sarkar without Taraka Brahma.
+There is nothing special about him that is not special with other spiritual humans.

 It was Ram Chandra Upadhyaya who got salvation and not the Taraka Brahma.